-Although the Wolter systems are generally well known, Hans Wolter was not the first to propose Xray imaging systems based on reflection of X-rays.
+Although Wolter systems are generally well-known and widely used, Hans Wolter was not the first to propose X-ray imaging systems based on reflection of X-rays.
 In fact, the first grazing incidence system to form a real image was proposed by Kirkpatrick and Baez in 1948.
-This system consists of a set of two orthogonal parabolas of translation.
+This system consists of a set of two orthogonal parabolas of translation (Figure 2).
 The first reflection focuses to a line, which is focused by the second surface to a point.
-This was necessary to avoid the extreme astigmatism suffered from a single mirror, but it still was not free of geometric aberrations.
+This was necessary to avoid the extreme astigmatism suffered by a single mirror, but it still was not free of geometric aberrations.
 Nevertheless, the system is attractive because it is easy to construct the reflecting surfaces.
 These surfaces can be produced as flat plates and then mechanically bent to the required curvature.
-In order to increase the aperture a number of mirrors can be nested together, but it should be noted that this nesting introduces additional aberrations.
+In order to increase the aperture, a number of mirrors can be nested together, but it should be noted that this nesting introduces additional aberrations.
 This configuration is used mostly in experiments not requiring a large collecting area (solar, laboratory).
-Recently, however, large modules of KB mirrors have also been suggested for stellar Xray experiments.
+The applications in X-ray astronomy and astrophysics were limited in the past, despite initial success on sounding rockets (e.g. Gorenstein et al., 1978).
+Nevertheless, large modules of Kirkpatrick-Baez (KB) mirrors based on float glass have also been suggested for stellar X-ray experiments (LAMAR experiment in KB configuration designed for the Shuttle experiment, e.g. Fabricant et al. 1988).